Is Santa at Risk for Back Pain?

 Thankfully, Santa has his elves helping him make all the toys for the boys and girls.
 It was smart of him to delegate some of the work.
 If he had to do all the work himself he would likely experience repetitive strain injuries in his wrists, elbows, shoulders, neck in addition to his lower back.

 Sadly though, in the case for lower back pain, the odds are against Santa.
 Approximately 80% of people will have suffered from back pain at least once in their life.
 The occurrence rate is also high among those who have had a previous back injury.

 Here are some of the risk factors for back pain that Santa possesses.

-Santa may not be smoking (or he might be hiding it because it is less socially acceptable and would be bad for his image) now but the damage to his spine has already been done.
+Santa may not be smoking (or he is hiding it because it is less socially acceptable) now but the damage to his spine has already been done.
 The effectiveness of quitting smoking on the regeneration of a degenerated disc has been shown to have limited benefit on the health of the disc.1https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4547737/

 - 37% of pain-free 20-year-olds have disc degeneration

 - 96% of pain-free 80-year-olds have disc degeneration

 In addition, smoking is associated with chronic pain which is often experienced by those who have had a back injury.
 The current theory is that chronic smoke exposure may decrease pain tolerance and therefore increase pain awareness.3https://academic.oup.com/painmedicine/article/21/9/1759/5580373